 - 6. In the dialog box that appears, select the style you want from the drop-down menu. - 7.
-Click OK.
+Click the OK button.

 Object States

 Just about any object can have multiple states.
 States are variations of an object that can be used for different purposes.
 For example: